Photon-139/Hello-World/README.md

-# Some Extra Oridinary ways to write Hello World
+# Some ways to write Hello World

 ## Joe's way
 ```